 Click the Back button to return to the initial Link Information screen.
 Click the Status button to go to the Wireless Network Status screen.
 Click the Save to Profile button to save the currently active connection settings to a profile.
-Click the Refresh button to reset the statistics.

-Figure 5-4: More Information-Network Statistics
+Figure 5-4: More Information - Wireless Network Statistics Screen